albertvisser/scripts/readme.rst

     starts up the former's single file version.
 So one argument is required: the filename.

+**afrift_multi**

+    starts up the former's multi file version with arguments taken from a list (like Double Commander provides them)

 **arcstuff.ini.example**

     example ini file for ``fab arcstuff`` command